laravel/laravel/readme.md

         </Directory>
     </VirtualHost>
     ```
+  - set up Laravel dependencies
+    - open the command line and in the `clique\` root, type: `composer install`
+    - what this is doing is: Composer is checking the contents of `composer.json` and updating/managing all our imported components for us.
+    - if you need to include an external module into the project, you just have to update `composer.json` and run `composer install` again.
+  - test the URL
-    - restart Apache server, then go to [https://clique.dev].
+    - restart Apache server, then go to https://clique.dev.
 You should now see the Laravel Welcome Screen.
   - double-check config files in `clique\app\config` for any unique settings that you may have for your machine, such as database connection settings (just add a .gitignore file for it afterwards)
 - Whenever you make changes to the application:
   - if you are already a collaborator, just sync your changes, then commit
-  - if not, then sync your changes to your fork and create a pull request for that fork (you can look at this
+  - if not, then sync your changes to your fork and create a pull request for that fork (you can look at this [guide](https://help.github.com/categories/collaborating/) for details).

+If yor're still confused / can't get Laravel to work / would like to point out a fundamental mistake (hey I'm just learning this too), send a message.

 ## Team Comments

 ###### Jeric what have you done - dafuq is Clique? eww ######

-I just thought that cliques have vertices all connected to each other (much like how you we want to have the org connected), plus Clique and CURSOR jives together (get it?
+I just thought that cliques have vertices all connected to each other (much like how you want everyone in the org to be connected), plus Clique and CURSOR jives together (get it?
 HAHA) , I thought why not.

 ## Freedom Board